Bright blue sky with a large white cloud and sun rays shining behind it.

 • Remember: Bad weather makes good stories, and the rainy season isn’t as bad as it sounds - most days still offer adventure.

-• Backpackers love Southeast Asia — and for good reason: It’s affordable, vibrant, and built for adventure.
+• Backpackers love Asia - and for good reason: It’s generally affordable, vibrant, and built for adventure.
 But the monsoon seasons can be tricky to navigate.

 Dry Season: